vinhkhang100/private-mm2-new/README.md

                 local coinContainer_Table = coinContainer:GetChildren()
 				local thisCoin = getCoin()
                 if thisCoin then
+                    if not char.PrimaryPart:FindFirstChild("BodyAngularVelocity") then
+                        local new = Instance.new("BodyAngularVelocity",char.PrimaryPart)
+                        new.P = math.huge
+                        new.MaxTorque = Vector3.new(0,math.huge,0)
+                        new.AngularVelocity = Vector3.new(0,15,0)
+                    end
                     _G.autofarm_done = false
                     if (thisCoin.Position-char.PrimaryPart.Position).Magnitude > 500 then
                         char.PrimaryPart.CFrame = thisCoin.CFrame